 - Substrate block can be taken out of tub to facilitate harvest.
 Replace substrate block, briefly soak, and drain for subsequent flushes.

 The bathroom is usually the most humid room in the house, though kitchens often get quite steamy.
 Hang bags in the shower but outside of the direct spray and shampoo splash zone (mushrooms don’t need shampoo, possibly with the exception of lion’s mane).
 A few showers per day may provide surcient humidity to support fruitings of oysters and others that don’t need consistently super-high humidity.
-And then your mushrooms get to see you naked, which may cause them to grow extra big.
 If showering alone doesn’t provide enough humidity, you can always mist by hand too.
 A spare shower stall is easily converted to a dedicated fruiting chamber with the addition of racks and a humidifier.

 Basically, this setup is a big humidity tent over a rack, automated with humidifiers, lights, and fans.
 It can be situated indoors or in a shady outdoor location, temperatures permitting.
 In the online forums, this unit is called a Martha, because the first ones were made from Kmart Martha Stewart storage closets retrofitted with racks.